 Overall, we felt that simpler was better when it came to ease of use.
 We found some of these bottles to have too many features and were difficult to learn how to use effectively.
 The Nalgene Wide Mouth and the Hydro Flask Vacuum Insulated, both winners in their perspective categories, were our favorites due to their simplicity.

 In general, the wider the mouth, the easier to fill, but also the more difficult it was to drink from.
 Somewhat of a surprise, we really enjoyed drinking from the AVEX Brazos Autoseal Stainless.
 The AUTOSEAL lid mechanism works very well, allowing users to get a quick and easy gulp without unscrewing any caps; it also passed our leak test.
 The Klean Kanteen Vacuum Insulated scored well here as well since it was simple and easy to use.
 The Klean Kanteen Classic scored lower because of the sport cap, which we found to be difficult to drink from.
-On both Klean Kanteen bottles, the width of the opening was wide enough for easy filling and ice cubes, but small enough to drink from without spilling.
+On both Klean Kanteen models, the width of the opening was wide enough for easy filling and ice cubes, but small enough to drink from without spilling.

 All glass bottles, the Lifefactory, bkr, and the Soma came out with top scores in this category.
 They did not impart flavors to the water and kept water relatively fresh-tasting, even in our 24-hour test.
 Furthermore, both bottles proved resistant to retaining flavors from other non-water liquids used to fill the bottle.
-No bottle scored perfectly in this test, as the drink mix was detectable in each model.
+None scored perfectly in this test, as the drink mix was detectable in each model.
 However, the effect on taste was very minimal in the glass bottles, and after cleaning them again with baking soda and vinegar, they returned to "like new" tastes.

-Two plastic bottles, the Nalgene and AVEX Brazos, also scored well in this metric.
+Two plastic options, the Nalgene and AVEX Brazos, also scored well in this metric.
 The other plastic bottles did not fare as well here, with the two collapsible bottles, the Platypus SoftBottle and Nomader, retaining strong flavors of sports drink and even soap.
 The Nomader also left a rubbery taste in the water the first few times we used it.
 The straw of the CamelBak eddy also imparted a strong rubbery taste to the water, and also retained the flavor of the sports drink rather significantly.
-The stainless steel bottles fell in the middle of the pack in these tests, neither soaring nor flailing.
+The stainless steel models fell in the middle of the pack in these tests, neither soaring nor flailing.

-The durability of a bottle is a major determining factor in value, especially if you're relying on only one vessel as your water source.
+Durability is a major determining factor in value, especially if you're relying on only one vessel as your water source.
 Going from stream to stream in the backcountry, you need to know that your bottle won't break and leave you without water.
 Based on years of outdoor experience, the OutdoorGearLab team knows that collapsible models tend to be less durable than their rigid counterparts due to frequent stress on flex points.
 Meanwhile, the bodies of rigid contenders are usually very durable but often have failure points on the lids.
 To come up with a score in this category, we considered the type of material used for the bottle and cap.
-The stainless steel and rigid plastic bottles scored at the top of the materials test, with glass falling in the middle and collapsible bottles scoring the lowest.
+The stainless steel and rigid plastic models scored at the top of the materials test, with glass falling in the middle and collapsible bottles scoring the lowest.

 The AVEX Brazos busted when its bottom hit the hard ground, while the Contigo both broke when dropped on its cap.
 All the other bottles survived with minor cosmetic damages.
 The biggest surprise in our drop tests was that the bkr and Lifefactory walked away with its integrity intact.
 The silicone sleeve and plastic cap did a sufficient job of absorbing the impact force, keeping the glass from shattering.
 The Klean Kanteen Insulated, Nalgene Wide-Mouth, Klean Kanteen Classic, and Yeti Rambler all earned high scores in the durability metric.